adrianjuliusaluoch/adrianjuliusaluoch/README.md

 What gets me going?

-  - 🔍 Data detective: Hunting down patterns and stories hidden in raw data — I rely on SQL, Python, and R to dig deep.
+  - 🔍 Data Detective: Hunting down patterns and stories hidden in raw data — I rely on SQL, Python, and R to dig deep.

   - 🎨 Storyteller: Building dashboards and visualizations with Power BI and Tableau that make data clear and accessible.

-  - 🧹 Spreadsheet wrangler: I actually enjoy cleaning and organizing data in Excel and Google Sheets — my everyday tools for taming chaos.
+  - 🧹 Spreadsheet Wrangler: I actually enjoy cleaning and organizing data in Excel and Google Sheets — my everyday tools for taming chaos.

-  - ☁️ BigQuery enthusiast: When data scales up, I take it to the cloud with BigQuery and make it work smarter, not harder.
+  - ☁️ BigQuery Enthusiast: When data scales up, I take it to the cloud with BigQuery and make it work smarter, not harder.

 Why do I do this?